NTIG-Uppsala/TE4-VALE-Biluthyrning/docs/setup.md

 playwright install
 ```

+The repository does not track a required `.env`-file due to security reasons.
+The file can be found [here](https://drive.google.com/file/d/1lmhCGe8ItjaIrP0iR04PWg-1RiKhOH2k/view?usp=drive_link).
+Download it and place it in the root-directory of the project.

 ## Maintaining the code

 The following commands are either required or recommended to be run to ensure functionality of the project: